Jymie Merritt: Career highlights

-Jymie Merritt worked in jazz, R&B, and blues.
-In the early 1950s he toured with rock and roll musicians Bullmoose Jackson and Chris Powell moving on to work with bluesman BB King from 1955 to 1957.
+Merritt worked in jazz, R&B, and blues.
+In the early 1950s he toured with rock and roll musicians Bull Moose Jackson and Chris Powell moving on to work with bluesman BB King from 1955 to 1957.

 In 1957, Merritt moved to Manhattan, New York, to work with Art Blakey and the Jazz Messengers.
 The Messenger ensemble Merritt joined featured his friend Benny Golson as well as Bobby Timmons and Lee Morgan.
 Merritt's touring and recording with Blakey extended until 1962, when an unknown ailment forced him to stop touring.

 By 1964, Merritt was back, working with the trumpeter and vocalist Chet Baker, and is featured prominently in Baker's unfinished autobiography published under the title As Though I Had Wings: The Lost Memoir.

 From 1965 to 1968, Merritt worked with the drummer, composer and activist Max Roach, not only in the rhythm section but as a composer, recording "Nommo" on Roach's Atlantic album Drums Unlimited (1966).
 "Nommo" would earn Merritt a nomination for Best Jazz Composer in DownBeat magazine's Critics Poll.

 Merritt left Max Roach in the late 1960s to work with trumpeter Dizzy Gillespie, appearing with Gillespie's band on The Dick Cavett Show.

-One of Jymie Merritt's most productive showcases as a composer was when he reunited with his former Jazz Messenger colleague gifted trumpeter Lee Morgan.
+One of Jymie Merritt's most productive showcases as a composer was when he reunited with his former Jazz Messenger Lee Morgan.
 Morgan's Blue Note album Live at the Lighthouse (1970) featuring Merritt's composition "Absolutions" (recorded earlier by Max Roach).

-In 1962, Jymie Merritt formed and fronted the Forerunners in Philadelphia.
-The band, which evolved into a music cooperative exploring Merritt's own system of chord inversions, harmonics, and unique approaches to composition and rehearsals, produced a lexicon of its own known as the Forerunner system or concept.
+In 1962, Jymie Merritt formed and fronted the Forerunners in Philadelphia, Pennsylvania.
+The band, which evolved into a music cooperative exploring Merritt's own system of chord inversions, harmonics, and unique approaches to composition and rehearsals, produced a lexicon of its own known as the "Forerunner system" or concept.
 The Forerunner concept in its early days culminated in Merritt's expansive composition "Visions of the Ghost Dance".